 After laying down a sheet of plastic wrap over the bacon, I spread the sausage mix so it was just a tad smaller than bacon quilt.
 Then I sprinkled diced peppers, the cooked bacon, and some cheese on top.

 This is the fun part.
-Using the plastic wrote to keep things neat, the sausage gets rolled up.
+Using the plastic wrap to keep things neat, the sausage gets rolled up.

 6. Roll Back